Are you looking for more simplicity in life? Here are 20 of my favourite minimalist living tips that will help you get started.

 CREATE SIMPLE DAILY ROUTINES

-Make minimalism part of your everyday life by creating simple routines.
+Make minimalism part of your daily life by creating simple routines.

 These routines should reflect what matters most to you.
 It’s an easy way to make sure the important things are always taken care of and not left on the backburner.